lexicalunit/spellbot/README.md

     />
 </p>

-And in your `Settings ► Privacy & Safety`, enable both **Allow direct message message for server members** and **Enable message requests from server members you may not know**.
+And in your `Settings ► Privacy & Safety`, enable both **Allow direct messages from server members** and **Enable message requests from server members you may not know**.

 <p align="center">
     <img